wp-plugins/wpglobus/trunk/readme.txt

 **WPGlobus** is a plugin for bilingual / multilingual WordPress sites.

-The current version of the plugin adds a drop-down menu to a navigation menu, thus allowing to switch between languages, by changing the URL.
+The current version of the plugin:

-Two versions of URL modification are currently supported:
+* Provides admin interface to translate posts, pages, menus, categories and tags to multiple languages.

-* `/{language}/page/`
+* Adds a drop-down menu to a navigation menu, thus allowing to switch between languages, by changing the URL (`/{language}/page/`)

-* `/page/?lang={language}`
+**Note:** the `/page/?lang={language}` URLs or subdomains are not supported.

 The administrator interface allows for selecting active languages as well as defining custom combinations of country flag and language abbreviation.